Presbyterianism: Doctrine

 The Westminster Confession is "The principal subordinate standard of the Church of Scotland" but "with due regard to liberty of opinion in points which do not enter into the substance of the Faith" (V).
 This formulation represents many years of struggle over the extent to which the confession reflects the Word of God and the struggle of conscience of those who came to believe it did not fully do so (e.g. William Robertson Smith).
-Some Presbyterian Churches, such as the Free Church of Scotland, have no such "conscience clause".
+Some Presbyterian churches, such as the Free Church of Scotland, have no such "conscience clause".

 The Presbyterian Church (U.S.A.) has adopted the Book of Confessions, which reflects the inclusion of other Reformed confessions in addition to the Westminster Standards.
 These other documents include ancient creedal statements (the Nicene Creed, the Apostles' Creed), 16th-century Reformed confessions (the Scots Confession, the Heidelberg Catechism, the Second Helvetic Confession), and 20th century documents (The Theological Declaration of Barmen, Confession of 1967 and A Brief Statement of Faith).

 The Presbyterian Church in Canada developed the confessional document Living Faith (1984) and retains it as a subordinate standard of the denomination.
-It is confessional in format, yet like the Westminster Confession, draws attention back to original Bible text.
+It is confessional in format, yet like the Westminster Confession, draws attention to original Bible text.

 Presbyterians in Ireland who rejected Calvinism and the Westminster Confessions formed the Non-subscribing Presbyterian Church of Ireland.

 John Gresham Machen, the prominent Presbyterian theologian and Professor of New Testament at Princeton Seminary between 1906 and 1929, led a revolt against modernist doctrine in his Christianity and Liberalism (1923) that critiqued theological modernism.
 He argued that modernism and liberal theology was a false religion, a pretender that cloaks itself in Christian language – "Liberalism".
-This religion is a marriage of naturalism, humanism, secularism, and sentimentalism all rolled into one.
+This religion, he claimed, is a marriage of naturalism, humanism, secularism, and sentimentalism all rolled into one.